Understanding Biological Filtration Systems for Ponds

 -

-- High Capacity: Ideal for ponds with larger volumes or significant fish loads.
+- High Capacity: Ideal for all ponds but also for ponds with larger volumes or significant fish loads.

 - Natural Aesthetic: The filter can be hidden with rocks, plants, or other landscaping elements to blend seamlessly into the environment.